-If we had experienced a Change of Control on December 31, 2013, the value of the acceleration of stock options held by each of Drs.
+If we had experienced a Change of Control on December 31, 2014, the value of the acceleration of stock options held by each of Drs.
 Frost, Hsiao and Messrs.
-Rubin and Rodriguez would be approximately \$2.1 million, \$2.0 million, \$1.8 million, and \$.06 million, respectively.
+Rubin and Logal would be approximately \$2.4 million, \$1.9 million, \$1.9 million, and \$1.5 million, respectively.

 Juan F. Rodriguez, the Company's former Senior Vice President and Chief Financial Officer resigned effective April 1, 2014.
-Mr. Rodriguez will provide consulting services to the Company for a period of six months in exchange for which he will receive \$100,000 payable over the term of the consulting period.
-His options will continue to vest during the consulting period and any unvested options shall automatically accelerate at the end of the consulting period.
-In connection with his resignation, Adam Logal, was appointed Senior Vice President, Chief Financial Officer, effective on April 1, 2014.
-Mr. Logal will receive an annual base salary of \$300,000, and a stock option to acquire 250,000 shares of the Company's common stock.
-He will also be eligible to participate in bonus and benefit programs offered by the Company to other executive officers from time to time.
+Mr. Rodriguez provided consulting services to the Company for a period of six months following his resignation in exchange for which he received approximately \$96,000 payable over the term of the consulting period.
+His options continued to vest during the consulting period and any unvested options were automatically accelerated at the end of the consulting period.